 The magic happens when the tree lights come on.
 If you place or orange slices in the vicinity of a lightbulb they GLOW like stained glass.
 This isn’t some sort of Photoshop magic, this is how the dried orange slices look at night with the tree on.

-These orange slices combined with the DIY tree candles has resulted in the most beautiful Christmas tree I’ve ever had.
+These orange slices combined with my DIY tree candles has resulted in the most beautiful Christmas tree I’ve ever had.

-Plus my tree will never get a cold which is an added bonus.
+Plus my tree will never catch a cold which is an added bonus.

-You could hang the oranges with ribbon or twine but I wanted the orange slices and only the orange slices to show up so I just shoved a regular tree ornament hook through them which disappears once they’re on the tree.
+You could hang the oranges with ribbon or twine but I wanted the orange slices and only the orange slices to show up so I just shoved a regular hook for hanging Christmas balls through them.
+The hooks just disappear once they’re on the tree.